Sources of capital growth: Mechanics of free growth

 \section{Mechanics of free growth}

 }

-The present value argument just given offers an accounting explanation of embodied growth in terms of sources of funds.
-The step-by-step mechanical explanation, we suggest, in terms of things rather than dollars, is that embodied growth is disembodied growth on a finer scale.
+In terms of Solow's puzzle, we suggest that embodied growth is disembodied growth on a finer scale.
 At each step toward realization of the new plant and products, raw materials and products and labor skills and plant capacity currently available on the market are adapted to new uses.
 The innovator pays for these inputs at a market price determined by their value in established productive uses, but applies them innovatively to realize higher prospective cash flows, and hence higher present values, to the innovator (\citet{marshallPrinciplesEconomics1890, schumpeterTheoryEconomicDevelopment1934}).
-This difference in present value realized less price paid will here be called the ``innovator's reserve'', meaning reserve price for inputs of capital and labor.\footnote{i.e., capital and labor inputs are worth more to the innovator in that the innovator applies them in ways to realize greater returns.
-The present value of additional cash flow enabled by this advantage in return quantifies the innovator's reserve and equivalently the non-random component of free growth.} The innovator's reserve quantifies the part of free growth explained by productivity gain as distinct from random market noise.
-As such, it is the quantity added to depreciation saving to enable embodied growth, so that net saving is never needed.
+That new use of materials and skills applied could give the solution to Solow's puzzle with respect to practical feasibility, as argued in Section \ref{introduction}, while the economic advantage to the investor, here called innovator's reserve,\footnote{i.e., reserve price which the innovator, who realizes more value from capital and labor inputs, might have been willing to pay for those resources.} could give the solution with respect to source of payment.
+Appendix \hyperref[appendix-d]{D} will clarify.

 Our findings support those of \cite{picketyCapitalIsBack2014} and \cite{kurz2023market} as to the market power of innovators to explain capital growth beyond net saving.
+Those studies assumed that net saving is recovered in capital growth, so that this market power, meaning the innovator's reserve, would explain only the part of capital growth remaining.
 Again, we go farther by questioning the assumption that net saving contributes even a part of capital growth.